The Adventures of Tintin (film): Development

 Spielberg commissioned E.T. the Extra-Terrestrial writer Melissa Mathison to script a film about Tintin battling ivory hunters in Africa.
 Spielberg saw Tintin as an "Indiana Jones for kids" and wanted Jack Nicholson to play Haddock.
 Unsatisfied with the script, Spielberg continued production on Indiana Jones and the Last Crusade; the rights returned to the Hergé Foundation.
-Claude Berri and Roman Polanski became interested in filming the property, while Warner Bros. negotiated for the rights, but they could not guarantee the "creative integrity" that the Foundation found in Spielberg.
+Claude Berri and Roman Polanski became interested in filming the property, while Warner Bros.
+Pictures negotiated for the rights, but they could not guarantee the "creative integrity" that the Foundation found in Spielberg.
 In 2001, Spielberg revealed his interest in depicting Tintin with computer animation.
-In November 2002, his studio DreamWorks reestablished the option to film the series.
+In November 2002, his studio DreamWorks Pictures reestablished the option to film the series.
 Spielberg originally said he would only produce the film.
-In 2004, French magazine Capital reported Spielberg was intending a trilogy based on The Secret of the Unicorn / Red Rackham's Treasure, The Seven Crystal Balls / Prisoners of the Sun and The Blue Lotus / Tintin in Tibet (which are separate stories, but both feature Chang Chong-Chen).
+In 2004, French magazine Capital reported Spielberg was intending a trilogy based on The Secret of the Unicorn / Red Rackham's Treasure, The Seven Crystal Balls / Prisoners of the Sun and The Blue Lotus / Tintin in Tibet.
 By then, Spielberg had reverted to his idea of a live-action adaptation and called Peter Jackson to ask if Weta Digital would create a computer-generated Snowy.

 Jackson, a longtime fan of the comics, had used motion capture in The Lord of the Rings and King Kong; he suggested that a live-action adaptation would not do justice to the comic books and that motion capture was instead the best way of representing Hergé's world of Tintin.
-A week of filming took place in November 2006 in Playa Vista, Los Angeles, California, on the stage where James Cameron shot Avatar.
+A week of filming took place in November 2006 in Playa Vista, Los Angeles on the stage where James Cameron shot Avatar.
 Andy Serkis had been cast, while Jackson stood in for Tintin.
-During the shoot, Cameron and Robert Zemeckis (director of The Polar Express, another motion-captured animated film) were present.
-The footage was transmitted to Weta Digital, who produced a twenty-minute test reel that demonstrated a photorealistic depiction of the characters.
+During the shoot, Cameron and Robert Zemeckis were present.
+The footage was transmitted to Weta Digital, who produced a 20-minute test reel that depicted photorealistic characters.
 Spielberg said he would not mind filming it digitally because he saw it as an animated film, and reiterated his live-action work would always be filmed traditionally.
 Lead designer Chris Guise visited Brussels to see the inspiration for Hergé's sceneries.